Electrical Accidents: Injury Compensation following Electric shock or Burns Caused by Electrocution

 As a first step contact one of our expert work injury solicitors today for a free, initial consultation.
 They will listen to your story and give you an honest view of whether there is a case to be answered.

 You will find our approach at Sheldon Davidson is warm and compassionate.
-We pride ourselves on this and believe it sets us apart from other personal injury law firms and it is why we are the go-to personal injury law firm serving Greater Manchester.
+We pride ourselves on this and believe it sets us apart from other personal injury law firms and it is why we are a leading personal injury law firm in Greater Manchester.
 We receive lots of feedback from satisfied clients to this effect, so please pick up the phone and let us guide you through the process and support you on your quest for justice.